Type: | Trad, 680 ft (206 m), 6 pitches |

 Armatron is excellent.
 Pitch three will become a red rocks super-classic when the word gets out.
 The others are merely fun climbing on good rock.

-P1: Mosey up and left past 5 bolts before traversing left on plates to a belay station in the scoop visible from the ground (below a crack). ~95', 5.8ish.
+P1: Mosey up and left past 5 bolts before traversing left on plates to a belay station in the scoop visible from the ground (below a crack). ~95', 5.8

 P2: Climb the finger crack up and step right to the second crack when convenient (25 or 30').
 Go up this crack until the angle slacks off into a sandy slab to the bottom of a large left-facing corner.
 Do not go up the corner.
-Step out onto the featured face on the right, where you'll find a bolt after a couple yards.
-Keep heading up to another station in an unvarnished patch at the base of the beautiful chocolate pitch. ~165', 5.9.
+Step out onto the featured face on the right, where you'll find a bolt.
+Keep heading up to another belay station in an unvarnished patch at the base of the beautiful chocolate pitch. ~125', 5.9

 P3: The money pitch.
-Step right, then head straight up on varnished plates forever.
-Load up the cracks with nuts and enjoy a rope length of perfect rock. ~160', sustained 5.6.
+Step right, then head straight up on varnished bricks.
+Load up the cracks with nuts and enjoy a rope length of perfect rock. ~130', 5.7

-P4: Trend left off the belay, then follow the varnish up until stepping right on a ledge to another station. ~95', 5.6.
+P4: Trend left off the belay, then follow the varnished rock until able to step right on to a ledge at another belay station. ~95', 5.7

-P5: Climb the arete above the ledge, passing three bolts along the way.
-You'll come to to a very large ledge, the Humorous Ledge. ~80', 5.7
+P5: Climb the arete and pass three bolts before arriving at a large ledge; Humorous Ledge. ~100', 5.7

 P6: Mantle the large block by going directly up the face for a fun V1-ish boulder problem or just scramble up the side.
-Continue up the arete passing another two bolts to an anchor. ~100', 5.6
+Continue up the arete passing another two bolts to the final belay anchor. ~120', 5.6

 From here, scramble west towards a gully marked with some cairns.
 Be careful as it is somewhat exposed and there are few places where you definitely do not want to fall.
 Scramble up the gully and to the top of Juniper Peak.